Professional Summary of the 1992 Constitution of Ghana

 - It has fostered a multi-party political system, upheld judicial independence, and safeguarded human rights.

-- The decentralization provisions have promoted grassroots participation in governance.
+- The decentralisation provisions have promoted grassroots participation in governance.

 Protection: